 - Instead of a sum of costs, average costs would be more helpful to know.
 Change the COST statistic from sum to average.
-Use the arrows beside the COST statistic to sort the costs in descending order.
+Click the arrows next to the COST statistic twice to sort the costs in descending order.

 - Click the Visualization type button on the card and choose Bar Chart.
 The table updates to show a bar chart.

 - Click REGION on the y-axis of the bar chart to expand a menu of fields.
 The REGION field is a string field, so all of the fields listed in the menu also contain strings.

 - Click TYPE to change the value on the axis.
 The bar chart now shows the type of college and the average cost.

 - Click the Legend button and click the Options tab if necessary.

 - Change Symbol type to Unique symbols.
 Close the Layer options pane.

 Analyze your data with statistics